tedwang7686/NUCLEO-F429ZI_OLED_RTOS_ISR/README.md

-# NUCLEO-F429ZI OLED RTOS Project
+# NUCLEO-F429ZI OLED RTOS ISR Project

-This project demonstrates how to use the NUCLEO-F429ZI development board with an SH1106/SSD1306 OLED (I2C, 128x64), leveraging the u8g2 graphics library and CMSIS-RTOS v2 (FreeRTOS) to achieve professional multi-mode display.
+This project demonstrates how to use the NUCLEO-F429ZI development board with an SH1106 OLED (I2C, 128x64), leveraging the u8g2 graphics library and CMSIS-RTOS v2 (FreeRTOS) to achieve professional multi-mode display.
 The codebase is modular, supporting real-time multitasking, animation, QR code, and info screen switching.

 ## Features
 - **Hardware**: STM32 NUCLEO-F429ZI + OLED (I2C, PB8/PB9)